 Folks are always going on about how expensive it is to have kids these days.
 They’re right.
 Affording adoption is no exception.

-When treading around the fringes of adoption, there may be a strong tendency to think in soft, cuddly terms, but there’s one barrage of cold calculations you must deal with: The Money.
+When treading around the fringes of adoption, there may be a strong tendency to think in soft, cuddly terms.
+However, there’s one barrage of cold calculations you must deal with: The Money.

 State to state, laws clearly define what is and what is not to be paid.
-Whether your adoption is completed through an agency or done privately through an attorney, someone involved must thoroughly and completely understand everything that has anything to do with the process in your area, and any other state involved if you’re adopting across state lines.
+Whether your adoption is completed through an agency or done privately through an attorney, someone involved must thoroughly and completely understand everything that has anything to do with the process in your area.
+Any other state involved (if you’re adopting across state lines) will need to be equally up to speed on the process.
 People with this skill and knowledge charge for their services, and often they charge a great deal.

 Does it matter?